 This fact makes us unique amongst all the creature who exist.

 It is only man who divides mankind into races of people.
 God sees us all as exactly the same.
 He created each person and He has made us for a purpose.
 Chief amongst these purposes, is to know Him and have a personal relationship with Him.
 Our sins, separate us from God.
 The evidence that we understand this separation is the shame and guilt that we feel when we sin.
 Our depression and despair is all linked to our unwillingness, or lack of knowledge in bringing all of our sins to God and asking for His forgiveness.
-His promise to that He will not refuse anyone who comes to Him in true repentance for their sins, if they come in the name of Jesus Christ, who died for those sins.
+His promise is that He will not refuse anyone who comes to Him in true repentance for their sins, if they come in the name of Jesus Christ, who died for those sins.

 God has proven to us that Jesus is the only one who can remove our sins and guilt by raising Him from the dead on the third day after He was crucified for us.
 If God would permit any other way for a person to be acceptable to God, then Jesus life and death were meaningless.
 By the fact that the Son of God died such a horrific death, God was making a public display of the single method by which He would accept any person.
 If God would accept us by our good works, or a particular religion, church, or organization, then Jesus would not have been allowed to die.
 God will accept any person when they come to Him in Jesus name.